Higher Hida and Coleman theories on the modular curve: Introduction

-\begin{thm}[Coleman's classicality theorem] For all $k \in \ZZ$, there is a well defined Hecke operator $U_p$ which is compact and has non negative slopes on $\HH^i(X_0(p), \omega^k)$, $\HH^i(X_0(p)^{m, \dagger}, \omega^k)$ and $\HH^i_c(X_0(p)^{et, \dagger}, \omega^k)$.
-Moreover, the natural maps (where the superscript $< \star $ means slope less than $\star$ for $U_p$): \begin{enumerate} \item $\HH^i(X_0(p), \omega^k)^{< k-1} \rightarrow \HH^i(X_0(p)^{m, \dagger}, \omega^k)^{<k-1}$, \item $\HH^i_c(X_0(p)^{et, \dagger}, \omega^k)^{< 1-k} \rightarrow \HH^i(X_0(p), \omega^k)^{<1-k}$ \end{enumerate} are isomorphisms. \end{thm}
+\begin{thm}[Coleman's classicality theorem] For all $k \in \ZZ$, there is a well defined Hecke operator $U_p$ which is compact and has non negative slopes on $\HH^i(X_0(p), \omega^k)$, $\HH^i(X_0(p)^{m, \dagger}, \omega^k)$, and $\HH^i_c(X_0(p)^{\et, \dagger}, \omega^k)$.
+Moreover, the natural maps $($where the superscript $< \star $ means slope less than $\star$ for $U_p)$: \begin{enumerate} \item $\HH^i(X_0(p), \omega^k)^{< k-1} \rightarrow \HH^i(X_0(p)^{m, \dagger}, \omega^k)^{<k-1}$, \item $\HH^i_c(X_0(p)^{\et, \dagger}, \omega^k)^{< 1-k} \rightarrow \HH^i(X_0(p), \omega^k)^{<1-k}$ \end{enumerate} are isomorphisms. \end{thm}

 The proof of this theorem is based on some simple estimates for the operator $U_p$ on the ordinary locus, reminiscent of \cite{MR2219265}.
-We can again derive from this theorem a vanishing theorem for the small slope classical cohomology (without appealing to the Riemann-Roch theorem).
+We can again deduce a vanishing theorem for the small slope classical cohomology (without appealing to the Riemann--Roch theorem).

 Coleman and Mazur constructed the eigencurve $\mathcal{C}$ of tame level $\Gamma_1(N)$.
 It carries a weight morphism $w: \mathcal{C} \rightarrow \mathcal{W}$ where $\mathcal{W}$ is the analytic adic space over $\Spa(\qq_p, \ZZ_p)$ associated with the Iwasawa algebra $\Lambda$. \begin{thm} The eigencurve carries two coherent sheaves $\mathcal{M}$ and $\mathcal{N}$ interpolating the degree $0$ and $1$ finite slope cohomology.
 For any $k \in \ZZ$, we have \begin{enumerate} \item $\mathcal{M}_k^{< k-1} = \HH^0(X_0(p), \omega^k)^{< k-1}$, \item $\mathcal{N}_k^{< k-1} = \HH^1(X_0(p), \omega^{2-k}(-D))^{< k-1}$, \end{enumerate} and there is a perfect pairing between $\mathcal{M}$ and $\mathcal{N}$, interpolating the usual Serre duality pairing. \end{thm}